 Jeanne Fratello writes The Jolly Tomato, a blog with news, information, and recipes geared toward healthy kids’ eating.
-She has spent the past summer on a “Real Food” project, touring farms and factories to learn more about how commonly used foods are made and processed.
+She also has a “Real Food” series, where she toured farms and factories to learn more about how commonly used foods are made and processed.
 You can find her on Twitter, Facebook, and Pinterest.

 Peanut butter is a tasty, cheap, and easy source of protein for both kids and adults alike.
 But for a food that’s essentially just pureed peanuts, there can be any number of food products at the supermarket that all call themselves “peanut butter.”
 The spectrum ranges from the most raw peanut butter (made from peanuts alone) that can be extremely coarse and chunky, to highly processed peanut butter (made with hydrogenated oils and sugar) that spreads like margarine.

 Of course, given that this is October Unprocessed, you probably know where this is going.
 Pure ingredients = Good.
 Hydrogenated oils = Bad.
 But even if your palate has been trained to love margarine-smooth processed peanut butter, there’s still hope.
 It is unbelievably easy to make your own peanut butter at home – even the smooth stuff.

 Sure, you might say, but if you’re set on making your own, you can just pour the peanuts into that big machine at the supermarket and grind it there.
 However, when you use those machines you don’t have any say in the texture or the flavor.
 If you make it yourself, you can adjust it precisely to your own specifications – smooth, chunky, salty, sweet, or even spicy.